 The food service department is pleased to offer BREAKFAST and LUNCH to all students.
 Breakfast price: Grades KDG - 5th \$1.00 Grades 6th-12th \$1.50 Lunch price: Grades KDG - 5th \$2.75 Grades 6th-12th \$3.00 Reduced Pricing is available to those who qualify.
 Breakfast - \$.30 Lunch - \$.40

 Free/Reduced Price applications are available at each school office and can be filled out ANYTIME during the school year!
 Applications can also be accessed online at the school website, www.clearfork.k12.oh.us.
 Applications must be turned in every single year in order to be considered for this benefit.
 Benefits do expire each school year after a 30 day grace period.
 We encourage EVERY FAMILY to fill out an application!

 Effective the 2020-2021 school year, all students with a balance of \$3 will receive notification of the charge.
 Students in grades K-5 may accumulate no more than 7 charged meals.
 Students in grades 6-12 may accumulate no more than 4 charged meals.
 Students who meet this threshold will be given an alternative lunch and the account will be charged for the meal (1/2 price of current charged lunch) until the balance is paid in full.
 Students with money in hand will not be denied a regular meal despite an outstanding balance.
 Balances on lunch accounts fall into the category of debt including library fines, class dues and other categorical dues/fines.
-Failure to pay debt could result in loss of student parking privileges, field trips and other student activities.

-Charges are NOT PERMITTED for a la carte items with the exception of milk for packed lunches.
-Students wishing to purchase a la carte items with money in hand and have a balance of \$10 or more will not be permitted to purchase such item.

-You may check your child's cafeteria balance by using the PaySchool Mobile App found in your app store.
+Failure to pay debt could result in loss of student parking privileges, field trips and other Charges are NOT PERMITTED for a la carte items with the exception of milk for packed lunches.
+Students wishing to purchase a la carte items with money in hand and have a balance of \$10 or more will not be permitted to You may check your child's cafeteria balance by using the PaySchool Mobile App found in your app store.
 Reminder: Free/Reduced applications are accepted throughout the entire school year and reapplying is encouraged when income decreases or family size increases.
+LIBRARY POLICY Your library media center (LMC) is available for reading and research Monday through Friday.
+A quiet atmosphere will be maintained with conversation by permission only.